teju1312/Stock-Market-Performance-Dashboard/README.md

 3. Made clear visuals for quick overviews and detailed accuracy checks.

 4. Learned to connect excel and databases and dashboards into one smooth workflow.

+✅ Page 1: Stock Dashboard
+This page provides a high-level summary of stock market performance, delivering essential KPIs for price, volume, and percent change across selected symbols and date ranges.

+1. This dashboard shows daily stock performance for different companies.

+2. It tracks key metrics like percentage change, average volume, and daily fluctuations.

+3. The bar chart compares the price range for each stock symbol.

+4. The line chart shows the daily percentage change trend across the year.

+5. Filters allow users to select specific companies or time periods to analyze.

+6. Overall, it helps to monitor and compare stock trends visually and interactively.